hoangcuong2011/Good-Papers/Kernel Interpolation for Scalable Structured Gaussian Processes (KISS-GP).md

 But if we assume inducing points are multidimensional inputs on a Cartesian grid, the problem can be fixed.
 But one thing I don't get from the paper is how to put that grid constraist to the selection of pseudo inputs, though.

 The another problem now is to ease the dominant O(m^2n) computations that are associated with K_{x, U}.
-The key idea is to perform
-approximation: let us assume we need to estimate k(x_i, u_j), we then find two pseudo points in U (let's say u_a and u_b) that are closest to x_i.
+The key idea is to perform approximation: let us assume we need to estimate k(x_i, u_j), we then find two pseudo points in U (let's say u_a and u_b) that are closest to x_i.
 We can then form:

 k(x_i, uj) = w_i k(u_a, u_j) + (1-w_i) k(u_b, u_j)

 In this end, we form K_{x, U} = W K_{U, U}

-Here, W is a very sparse matrix.
+Here, W is a very sparse n * m matrix.
 I am not so sure how to create such a matrix, though.
 It is pretty unclear in the paper.
+I guess for every point x_j, it took us O(log m) to determine two relevant pseudo inputs u_a and u_b.
+Hence creating such a matrix costs O(n log m)???

+It is, still not so clear to me how it costs O(n+m^2) computatoins an storage, though.

+------- to be continued ----------------------